Skip to navigation Skip to content

 3

-Eligible customers can update their employment status to turn on their and/or their partner’s reporting requirement, if they are:
+Notification reporters can notify being paid employment income to turn on their and their partner's reporting requirement, if they are:

-• receiving Carer Payment (CP), Age Pension and Parenting Payment (single and partnered)
+• getting Carer Payment (CP), Age Pension (AGE) or Parenting Payment (PP) (single and partnered)

 • without mutual obligations or participation requirements, and/or

-• their partner is not in receipt of a DSP, Age Pension (Blind) or DSP (Blind) without RA
+• their partner is not getting DSP, Age Pension (Blind) or DSP (Blind) without RA

-Is the customer currently receiving one of these eligible payments?
+Is the customer currently getting one of these payments?

 • Yes, the customer can update their and/or their partner's employment income details